The Best Air Purifiers of 2020

 Best Buy on a Tight Budget

-If you're looking for the most air cleaning power per dollar, the GermGuardian AC4300BPTCA is the clear frontrunner.
+If you're looking for the most air cleaning power per dollar, the GermGuardian AC4300BPTCA is a great choice.
 It removed an impressive 99.39% of airborne particulates in our testing room over the course of an hour, despite generally selling for far less than most of its competitors.
-Its fan also makes a relatively innocuous noise, and it won't add too much to your electric bill.
+Its fan also makes a relatively innocuous noise, and it uses relatively little electricity.

 Read review: GermGuardian AC4300BPTCA